Muts256/Email_Analysis_AI/ws1_Methodology.md

 Links are the most common delivery mechanism for phishing attacks.
 This step examines every link in the email before anything is clicked.

 **What to examine:**
-- Hover text vs the actual destination URL — do they match?
+- Hover text vs the actual destination URL, do they match?
 - Lookalike domains (e.g., paypa1.com instead of paypal.com)
 - URL shorteners masking the true destination
 - HTTPS: Its presence does not guarantee legitimacy